 With the ground shifting beneath the C-suites and boards across verticals, and billions of dollars in the balance, here are five predictions for the world of unstructured data in 2019.

-Blurring the lines between the structured and unstructured.
-Unstructured data is going to have its moment in the sun -- it will become both smarter and more scalable.
+Blurring the lines between the structured and unstructured Unstructured data is going to have its moment in the sun — it will become both smarter and more scalable.
 Enterprise firms deal with countless terabytes of unstructured data, from text analytics and paper documents to Excel spreadsheets and unstructured sources.
-Deep learning will take a more prominent role in governing unstructured data, analyzing it more efficiently and accurately and making it as actionable as insights derived from structured data.
+Because of this deep learning will take a more prominent role in governing unstructured data, analyzing it more efficiently and accurately and making it as actionable as insights derived from structured data.

-We are in a world where data is only going to continue to grow; knowing where it is, who has access and what is being done with it needs to be understood.
+We are in a world where data is only going to continue to grow; we need to understand better where it is, who has access to it and what is being done with it.
 Unstructured data and its governance are ever changing as various industry-wide shifts drive new developments and priorities for the New Year.
 There is our quick look into what’s in the horizon.
 We’re excited to see how our predictions pan out.